REST API

 • 200 / 201 / 204 — Success (read / created / deleted)

-• 400 — Invalid parameter or body (invalid_period, invalid_metric, invalid_dimension, invalid_filter, invalid_interval, missing_metrics, missing_steps, invalid_steps, invalid_body, invalid_role)
+• 400 — Invalid parameter or body (invalid_period, invalid_metric, invalid_dimension, invalid_filter, invalid_interval, invalid_date_range, missing_metrics, missing_steps, invalid_steps, invalid_body, invalid_timezone, invalid_site_id, invalid_key_id)

 • 401 — Missing or wrong-type API key (unauthorized)